 When choosing between AWS, Azure, and Google Cloud, pricing is an important factor to consider.
 Each cloud provider has its pricing model, which can be complex and difficult to compare.
 AWS offers a pay-as-you-go model, with charges based on usage.
 Azure also provides a pay-as-you-go model with discounted rates for prepaid consumption plans.
 On the other hand, Google Cloud offers a sustained use discount, which is based on usage over a period of one month.

-To properly compare the pricing models, you need to understand the nature of your workloads and how they will be used in the cloud.
+To properly compare the pricing models, particularly when considering AWS vs Azure vs GCP, you need to understand the nature of your workloads and how they will be used in the cloud.
 You should also consider the level of support and other additional services provided by each cloud provider.

 Breakdown of the cost differential between the three providers